 Over time it developed into a habit and I started to challenge myself until I could converse with total strangers about anything, anywhere.
 It gave me new lifelong friends and opened me up to new business opportunities.
 Hell, even this site exists because of this skill.

 Watch this short talk about getting rejected again and again.

 It might inspire you to take on a similar challenge.
 Actually, it’s one of the best ways to get comfortable with rejection.
 You don’t have to be so drastic.
 You can begin with simple requests like I did and increase the difficulty over time.

 Summary: How to overcome the fear of rejection

 Dealing with the fear of rejection is one of the most important skills in life.
-Things happen because of other people and you can go only so far without other people.
+Things happen because of other people and you can go only so far without interacting with them.

 - Realize amazing things can happen when you start asking

 - Mindset shift: Why is it okay to be rejected